Back to species list

 Distribution & Habitat

-This species breeds in a highly restricted range along the south-western and northern coasts of the Sea of Okhotsk in eastern Russia and on Sakhalin Island.
-Its wintering range extends through Bangladesh, Thailand, Cambodia, Vietnam, and Peninsular Malaysia, with significant numbers recorded on passage in South Korea, mainland China, Hong Kong, and Taiwan.
-It has been recorded as a visitor or winter visitor in Japan, North Korea, India, Sri Lanka, Myanmar, Singapore, the Philippines, and Indonesia, with unconfirmed records from Nepal and Guam.
-Remarkably, individuals have been recorded in Western Australia, including multiple sightings at an 80-mile beach and a notable bird that over-wintered at Cairns Esplanade in Queensland from December 2020 to May 2021 and returned for at least four consecutive seasons through 2023.
+Breeds in eastern Russia along the south-western and northern coasts of the Sea of Okhotsk and on Sakhalin Island.
+Significant numbers recorded in South Korea, mainland China, Hong Kong, and Taiwan on passage.
+Wintering grounds include Bangladesh, Thailand, Cambodia, Vietnam, and Peninsular Malaysia.
+Also recorded in Japan, North Korea, India, Sri Lanka, Myanmar, Singapore, the Philippines, and Indonesia.
+Unconfirmed records from Nepal and Guam.
+Regularly observed in Western Australia and Queensland, Australia, with an individual returning to Cairns Esplanade for four consecutive seasons.

 Conservation